Bifurcations and nonlinear dynamics of the follower force model for active filaments: Discussion

-While the follower force model considered in this paper provides the simplest representation of a motor protein driven filament, alternative models that provide more feature of the biophysical system have been proposed.
-These include models with follower forces distributed along the entire filament length, or further, the direct effect of the motors on the surrounding fluid, either through an equal and opposite force on the surrounding fluid \cite{DeCanio2019,DeCanio2017,Stein2021SwirlingCytoskeleton}, or through a slip flow on the filament surface \cite{Laskar2017FilamentNumber}.
-Fully classifying the emerging dynamics for these variants and comparing the possible differences in the bifurcation diagrams could allow for an effective qualitative comparison of these models with actual MT dynamics and hence, better ascertain the correct models for predicting more complicated MT-motor protein related phenomena, such as collective dynamics.
+Fully classifying the emerging dynamics for variants of this model, and comparing the possible differences in the bifurcation diagrams could allow for an effective qualitative comparison of these models with actual MT dynamics and hence, better ascertain the correct models for predicting more complicated MT-motor protein related phenomena, such as collective dynamics.
 As MT-motor protein complexes often arise in localised groups, hydrodynamic interactions between neighbouring filaments couples their motion, leading to important biological phenomena, such as cytoplasmic streaming.
 The model including both follower forces distributed along the filament length and the opposite forces exerted on the fluid has been used to replicate this streaming, yielding a nontrivial steady state where all filaments are bent in the same direction if the filament density is sufficiently large \cite{Stein2021SwirlingCytoskeleton}.